mathiasbno/three-starmap/readme.md

 #### Stars

-THREE starmap is based on the [HYG dataset](https://github.com/astronexus/HYG-Database) of consisting of close to 120 000 registered stars.
+THREE starmap is based on the [HYG dataset](https://github.com/astronexus/HYG-Database) consisting of close to 120 000 registered stars.
 I have converted the dataset from csv to json just to make it easier to import and work with when formatting the data.

-Filtering and formatting the data we reduce the dateset down to about 8913 stars that are visible from earth based on the [apparent magnitude](https://en.wikipedia.org/wiki/Apparent_magnitude) of less then 6.5.
+Filtering and formatting the data we reduce the dateset down to about 8913 stars that are visible by the naked eye based on the [apparent magnitude](https://en.wikipedia.org/wiki/Apparent_magnitude) of less then 6.5.
 The scale is a reverse logarithmic scale, that means that the lower the number the brighter in the night sky.
+Sirius is the brightest with apparent magnetude of -1.44.
+Our own sun is about -27.

-We then plot the remaining stars on a sphere using the cartesian coordinates of the star.
+We then plot the stars on a sphere using the cartesian coordinates of the star and color them based on the star's color index. scale and brightnes is calculated from the apparent magnitude.

 #### Constellations